artemsheludko/flexible-jekyll/_posts/2022-12-28-cyclystic-case-study.markdown

 description: Membership analysis for Cyclistic bikes in Chicago, IL for Google Data Analytics Certificate.
 img: cyclistic-cover-photo3.png # Add image post (optional)
 ---
-Note: At the bottom of this post is an embedded version of the Tableau workbook I used to explore this data.
+Note: At the bottom of this post is a link to the Tableau workbook I used to explore this data.
 You can use it to explore it deeper than this analysis.

 # What Are We Looking For Anyway?
 Cyclistic has over 5,800 bikes and 600 docking stations throughout Chicago with various types of bikes, including assistive options for those with disabilities or who otherwise can't use traditional two-wheeled bikes.
 The focus right now is on the traditional types of bikes, which come in three styles: classic, docked, and electic.